 In this course we will be discovering “the life that writes itself” through a wide range of texts.
 We will hear from voices across time, race, ethnicity, gender, genre, and class in order to discuss not only these particular authors and their texts but also to learn more broadly about the purposes, meanings, and definitions of autobiographical literature.

-This course is a writing workshop focused on writing as a kind of inquiry and the critical thinking that occurs while we write—not before we write.
+This course is a writing workshop focused on writing as a kind of inquiry.
 We will be discovering and creating knowledge surrounding texts about American women in science and medicine from the 19th century to today.
 We will start with historical knowledge and then expand our view to current women of science and the issues that they are dealing with now.
 We’ll also engage in processes of invention, critical reading, drafting, revision, and editing as we complete our writing projects.

 The peoples of America have long used literature to delineate their values and concerns as their relationship with the world around them changed.
 We can look to this literature not only to enlighten us about the past but to assist us in discussing today’s issues that are linked to the past.
 We will first discuss a broad range of nature writings, then a set of texts (from autobiographies to poetry) that introduce social constructions that seem natural (especially gender), and then move to literature (from non-fiction tracts to novels) that explore what happens when unexplainable events challenge constructions such as gender and nature.
 This semester we will hear from a wide variety of voices and will take a broad view of the term literature as well, reading in multiple genres from speeches and poetry to short stories and novels.

 Introduction to Women’s Writing: Representations of Professional Women

 This project was built across the semester; groups turned in pieces every two weeks and then compiled the information into the web pages you see here.
 Throughout the process, groups shared their ideas and progress with the class, and all students voted on the theme and the title of the site.